razorpay/blade/rfcs/2023-11-08-font-loading-strategy.md

 #### 5. Load from existing third-party CDN

-While Inter can be loaded from [Google Fonts](https://fonts.google.com/specimen/Inter), Tasa Orbiter can be loaded from [CDNFonts](https://www.cdnfonts.com/tasa-orbiter-display.font)
+While Inter can be loaded from [Google Fonts](https://fonts.google.com/specimen/Inter), TASA Orbiter can be loaded from [CDNFonts](https://www.cdnfonts.com/tasa-orbiter-display.font)

 Cons from all of the above 🙈